wonderer007/digital-library/README.md

 ## Features

-- 📚 Search and fetch books from multiple sources
+- 📚 Search and fetch books from Gutenberg
 - 📖 Read books directly in the application
 - ⭐ Add books to your personal library
 - 🤖 AI-powered text analysis and insights